yolc-dev/yul-dsl-monorepo/README.md

 > specification](https://docs.soliditylang.org/en/latest/abi-spec.html) implemented in as *core
 > types*, their *type extensions*, including *dependently typed extensions*.

-Unlike solidity, and to accommodate Haskell lexical rules, types are all in capitalize letters:
+Unlike solidity, and to accommodate Haskell lexical rules, types are all in capitalized letters:

 * Boolean type `BOOL`, and its values `true`, `false`.
 * Address type `ADDR`.